SocialGouv/jardinmental/app/UPDATE.md

 - - fix the pdf viewer for android not working
 - - check the notification system
 - - add sentry
+- - check if assets are how they were before (icons, fonts and splash screen)
 - P1
 - - Safe Area View badly handled (android the top is cut and ios with not rectangle screen the bottom is hidden)
 - - Use nativewind